Provisioning

 Vagrant can create local VMs according to specs in a declarative way.
 Check Vagrant Templates Intro for details

-Vagrant will use VirtualBox as the default VM provider. however libvirt, docker, parallel desktop and vmware can also be used.
+Vagrant use VirtualBox as the default VM provider. however libvirt, docker, parallel desktop and vmware can also be used.
 We will use VirtualBox in this guide.

 Installation